 Here’s an example of using it in a real pipeline:

 The Action outputs a job summary as Markdown.
-You can see some live examples here.

 If your flake.lock